 The term surrogacy is becoming increasingly familiar.
 For anyone facing reproductive challenges, surrogacy is a lifeline of hope to have a child.
 A surrogate is a woman who will carry a child for an intended parent or parents who are unable to have a child on their own.
 While researching available options through surrogacy, you will read the terms traditional surrogate and gestational surrogate.
 The following is a general description of the two types of surrogates.

-During a traditional surrogacy the surrogate mother offers her egg as well as carries the child/children.
+During a traditional surrogacy the surrogate offers her egg as well as carries the child/children.
 A father’s sperm, or sperm from a donor, is artificially inseminated into the woman.
-Because the surrogate mother’s egg is used in traditional surrogacy, she is the biological mother and has a genetic relationship to the child.
+Because the surrogate’s egg is used in traditional surrogacy, she is the biological mother and has a genetic relationship to the child.

 While many traditional surrogacies have occurred without legal conflict, there have also been cases where the surrogate/biological mother struggled to separate from the child.
 Due to the lack of legal safeguards for the intended parents in traditional surrogacy, most surrogacy agencies only work with gestational carriers.